cypress-io/cypress/docs/source/guides/getting-started/why-cypress.md

+---
 title: Why Cypress?
 comments: true
 ---

+{% note info %}
-# What You'll Learn
+### {% fa fa-graduation-cap %} What You'll Learn

-- how we think differently about testing the modern web
+- How we think differently about testing the modern web
-- what benefits Cypress can bring for your team
+- What benefits Cypress can bring for your team
-- what tradeoffs Cypress makes
+- What tradeoffs Cypress makes
+{% endnote %}

 # Cypress in 10 Minutes